lime-green/gunicorn-clobber-repro/README.md

 Under certain conditions:
 - A request body of a sufficient size
-- A response body of a sufficient size
+- A response body of a sufficient size (used a 100KB response body here)
-- Not reading the requst body
+- Not reading the request body

 The socket seems to get destroyed.
 What's interesting is the behaviour is different when behind a reverse-proxy like nginx versus hitting gunicorn directly.